what is image nation?

 Now, Image Nation resides in the form of an online e-commerce gallery, where veteran alumni can display and sell their work, with all profits benefiting them.
 We thank Larry and Brenda Hoyle for their generosity in funding this important phase of Image Nation, ensuring its legacy in perpetuity.

 Visit the Image Nation Blog where you can read the biographies, mission statements and service history of the participants.

 Image Nation is an initiative of Nevada County Arts Council (NCArts) in partnership with Welcome Home Vets.
-Through photography workshops with master photographer and United States veteran Michael Llewellyn, two seasons of veterans together created exhibitions of work which were shared with the community across Nevada County.
+Through photography workshops with master photographer and United States veteran Michael Llewellyn, two seasons of veterans together created three exhibitions of work which were shared with the community across Nevada County.

 To ensure the spirit of Image Nation lives on, Nevada County Arts Council has created a curated online photography gallery and e-commerce site for alumni, in order to both exhibit and generate income for veterans themselves.

 “Not only have I found a new much needed and satisfying creative outlet, but also have become closer and more appreciative of my brother and sister veterans… The accentuated closeness is a very good feeling for me.
 Image Nation has become a brotherhood within the brotherhood of American Veterans” ~Mark Rogers

 "Image Nation helped me explore and validate my own feelings about being a veteran.
 Until I participated in Image Nation, when I got off of active duty in 1985, my experiences as a veteran were either ignored or ridiculed." ~Kate LaFerriere

 "Image Nation is unique in its focus, as it enhances the quality of a veteran’s life through artistic endeavor.
 Our group learned how to use the camera as an instrument of art.
 We presented our work for discussion, learned from and taught each other and, I believe, improved the quality of our lives." ~Frank Innis